-The Leader Psychology Practice (LPP) has post-graduate qualifications in psychology.
+The Leader Psychology Practice (LPP) is dual qualified with both teaching qualifications and post-graduate qualifications in psychology.
 The LPP coordinates and professionally supervises a team of Senior Psychologist Education (SPEs) to deliver high quality psychological services to schools.
-They work alongside families, school staff, and other professionals to support the learning, mental health and wellbeing needs of students to create safe, healthy and supportive learning environments
+They work alongside families, school staff, and other professionals to support the learning, mental health and wellbeing needs of students to create safe, healthy and supportive learning environments.